walfie/graphiql-explorer-ws/README.md

 # graphiql-explorer-ws

-Extracted from the [gatsby-graphiql-explorer] package in [gatsby-js/gatsby].
+This repo's history was extracted from the [gatsby-graphiql-explorer] package in [gatsby-js/gatsby].

-The intent is to add support for [subscriptions-transport-ws], and for the js entrypoint to be configurable for use-cases outside of gatsby (for the script be included and initialized manually in standalone `index.html` files).
+The intent is to add support for [subscriptions-transport-ws], and for the js entrypoint to be configurable for use-cases outside of gatsby (for the script to be included and initialized manually in standalone `index.html` files).

 [gatsby-graphiql-explorer]: https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-graphiql-explorer
 [gatsby-js/gatsby]: https://github.com/gatsbyjs/gatsby